-IP TAKE: The ASCAP Foundation extends their grant application process by invitation only, but all that's required to be considered is a cover letter and a great music program (preferably in music education).
-If you land a grant, the renewal process is much easier, so it can definitely pay off to get their attention.
+IP TAKE: The ASCAP Foundation extends their grant application process by invitation only, but all that is required to be considered is a cover letter and a great music program (preferably in music education).
+For returning grantseekers, the renewal process is much easier, so it can definitely pay off to get their attention.
 ASCAP also offers several smaller awards to individuals, primarily for composition.

-PROFILE: ASCAP grant applications are made available by invitation only, so your organization must first submit a cover letter before attempting to apply for a grant.
+ASCAP grant applications are made available by invitation only, so organizations must first submit a cover letter before attempting to apply for a grant.
 Grants are given to 501(c)(3) organizations that are engaged in educational programs for aspiring songwriters and composers and with missions in line with the foundation's stated goals.

 The foundation does not consider grant requests for "general operating or administrative support or annual giving campaigns, capital purposes, endowments, deficit operations, recordings, purchase of instruments, marketing efforts or performance and production funding, nor do we purchase advertisements, sponsor events or donate equipment."

-Once your organization has submitted a cover letter, it will be reviewed and the foundation will determine if it will extend an application for a grant.
-If you make the cut, you will be asked to submit a proposal.
-If your organization is ultimately selected for a grant, the renewal process is much easier and funds may be easier to come by the next time around.
-So once you've gotten over the hump of getting the foundation's attention, it could be very worth while in the long run.
+Once an organization submits a cover letter, it will be reviewed and the foundation will decide whether to extend an application for a grant.
+Grantseekers who make the cut will be asked to submit a proposal.
+If an organization is ultimately selected for a grant, the renewal process is much easier and funds may be easier to come by the next time around.

 SCI/ASCAP Student Composition Commission Competition - Two awards are given out annually, one to a high school or college student ($1,000), and another to a graduate student ($1,500).
 In addition to the prize money, winners have their works premiered at a Society of Composers, Inc. conference and recorded for an SCI CD series.
 The graduate winner also may have his or her score published in the SCI Journal of Musical Scores.